ratwolfzero/hopalong_python/README.md

 \end{cases}
 $$

-This adjustment changes the behavior of some cases to produce intricate patterns.
-For example:
+This adjustment alters the behavior of certain parameter sets, resulting in intricate patterns instead of periodic orbits or fixed points, which is the case when using the standard signum function.
+Periodic orbits are trajectories in which the system returns to the same state after a fixed number of iterations.
+For example, the following parameter combinations may yield complex patterns:

 - a = 1, b = 2, c = 3 or

 - a = 0, b = 1, c = 1 or

 - a = 1, b =1, c = 1

 ### Special constellations and attractor edge cases

-Certain parameter sets will not produce intricate patterns such as:
+Despite using the Copysign function, some parameter sets will lead to periodic orbits instead of intricate patterns, such as:

 - Set 1: a = p , b = 0, c = 0